goauthentik/authentik/website/docs/integrations/services/nextcloud/index.md

 ## NextCloud

-In NextCloud, ensure that the `SSO & SAML Authentication` extension is installed.
+In NextCloud, ensure that the `SSO & SAML Authentication` app is installed.
 Navigate to `Settings`, then `SSO & SAML Authentication`.

 Set the following values: